janhesters/react-router-saas-template/README.md

 ---

 Give it your own name!
 Fuzzy search for `React Router SaaS Template` to find all the places you need to change the name.

+---

+### Supabase Storage

+Create a bucket in Supabase Storage.

+1. Visit your project in the Supabase UI: https://supabase.com/dashboard/project/[your-project-ref].
+2. Go to the Storage section.
+3. Click on the "New Bucket" button.
+4. Enter a name for the bucket, e.g. `"app-images"` if you want to use a special bucket for images, which we recommend.
+5. Keep the bucket as "Private" to ensure that only authenticated users can access the files.
+6. Click on "Additional configuration", set the maximum upload sizeto 1MB, and set the allowed MIME types to `image/*` to only allow image files.
+7. Click on "Save".